Dynatrace/dynatrace-api/metric-example/query-by-example.md

 Turns out there are a whole lot of other metrics related to CPU!
 Most of them include `cpu` in the metric key, but e.g. `builtin:cloud.kubernetes.cluster.cores` does not.
 Why does it show up in the result, then?
 It does because `text` also uses the display name and the description for this search.
 This is also what the Data Explorer uses to present available metrics when you start typing into the metric field.

-# Scenario 6: Querying Timeseries Data
+# Scenario 6: Querying Time Series Data

 >**Task**
 >We would like to query CPU usage on some hosts during the last 2 weeks.